What you should know about the HPV vaccine

 Cervical cancer prevention

-The strains of HPV that cause cervical cancer may take 15 to 20 years to develop, so it’s especially important to stay current on screening tests that can detect cancer in its earliest stages.
+The strains of HPV that cause cervical cancer can take three to seven years to develop, so it’s especially important to stay current on screening tests that can detect cancer in its earliest stages.
 These tests check for abnormal cervical cells that can lead to cervical cancer.

-Cervical cancer screening is recommended starting between ages 21 and 25.
+The American College of Gynecologists (ACOG) recommends starting cervical cancer screening at 21.
 This test, commonly referred to as a Pap smear or Pap test, can include cervical cytology testing and HPV testing.
 With normal test results, you may not need another screening for three to five years.
 Discuss with your doctor or other health care provider the best schedule for your individual circumstances.

 Signs of cervical cancer

-Cervical cancer is most common in women ages 35 to 44.
+Cervical cancer is most common in people with a cervix ages 35 to 44.
 Early-stage cervical cancer often does not cause symptoms.
 Cancer in more advanced stages may cause unusual bleeding or discharge between periods or after sex, pain during sex or pelvic pain.

 When should you get the HPV vaccine?

-The HPV vaccine not only prevents cervical cancer, but also protects against cancers of the throat, anus or genitals in both men and women.
-Because of this, the Centers for Disease Control and Prevention (CDC) recommends children between 9 and 11 receive two doses of the HPV vaccine six to 12 months apart.
+The HPV vaccine not only prevents cervical cancer, but also protects against cancers of the throat, anus and genitals.
+The ideal age for HPV vaccination is 11 or 12, but anyone can get it starting at age 9 and through age 26, according to ACOG.
+Those between 9 and 11 receive two doses of the HPV vaccine six to 12 months apart.
 Teens and young adults — ages 15 to 26 — need three doses of the vaccine.

 The immune system develops a stronger response to the HPV vaccine when it’s given at a younger age.
 Getting vaccinated before becoming sexually active is also beneficial.

-“I am grateful that medical research and technology is making such advancements as the HPV vaccine,” says Justine Bucknam, ARNP, with MultiCare Regional Cancer Center – Tacoma.
+“I am grateful that medical research and technology is making such advancements as the HPV vaccine,” says Justine Bucknam, ARNP, with MultiCare Cancer Institute.
 “It is not very often that we find interventions to concretely prevent cancer.
 The HPV vaccine provides hope that we will continue to move toward a more cancer-free future for our children and grandchildren.”